zhangzhishan/llm-diagnostics-tool/README.md

 2. Search for "LLM Bug Detector"
 3. Modify the settings as needed

-## Development

-For development purposes, you can also:

-- **Watch mode:** Run `npm run watch` to automatically recompile TypeScript files on changes
-- **Debug:** Use F5 in VS Code to launch a new Extension Development Host window for testing

 ## Troubleshooting

 - If diagnostics don't appear, check that the extension is enabled in the Extensions view